lanl/walkabout/convertors/amanzi_walkabout/README.md

-# Amanzi to Walkabout Workflow
+# particleDriver – Amanzi-Walkabout interface </br>

+particleDriver is a C++ program for a particle advection system using Amanzi, LaGriT, and Walkabout.
+It automates the process of producing input and output files for LaGrit and Walkabout from an Amanzi checkpoint file and creates data for visualization that can be used in Paraview, PlumeCalc, and Meshlab </br>

-The workflow from Amanzi to Walkabout is covered in walkabout_amanzi.docx.
-Until this file is converted into github format, please download the [User Manual](walkabout_amanzi.docx) provided by:
+Until this file is converted into github format, please download the [User Manual](walkabout_amanzi.docx)

-Terry A. Miller </br>
-Mesh Generation and Software </br>
-Computational Earth Science EES-16 </br>
-tamiller@lanl.gov  </br>
-505-667-8009 </br>